 - FIX: Restored default logging configuration for BrightstarDB service - FIX: Fix for wildcard delete patterns in a transaction processed against a SPARQL endpoint.
 Thanks to feugen24 for the bug report and suggested fix. - FIX: SPARQL endpoint connection strings now default the store name to "sparql".
 Thanks to feugen24 for raising the bug report. - FIX: Fixed sample projects included in the MSI installer.
-Thanks to aleblanc 70 for the bug report. - NEW: Added platform-specific default configuration settings and removed dependency on third-party System.
+Thanks to aleblanc70 for the bug report. - NEW: Added platform-specific default configuration settings and removed dependency on third-party System.
 Threading.
 Tasks. dll from Windows Phone build.

 - NEW: Added experimental support for Android. - NEW: Jobs created through the API can now be assigned a user-defined title string, this will be displayed / returned when the jobs are listed. - NEW: Entity Framework internals allow better constructor injection of configuration parameters. - NEW: Entity Framework will now "eagerly" load the triples for entities returned by a LINQ query in a wider number of circumstances, including paged and sorted LINQ queries. - NEW: Added a utility class to the API for retrieving the namespace prefix declarations used by entity classes and formatting them for custom SPARQL queries or Turtle files. - NEW: Export job now has an additional optional parameter to specify the export format.
-Currently only NTriples and NO are supported but this will be extended to support other export syntaxes in future releases. - NEW: Added support to the BrightstarDB server for using ASP.NET membership and role providers to secure access to tand its stores.
-For more information please refer to the section Configuring Authentication. - BREAKING: The connection string syntax for connections to generic SPARQL endpoints and to other RDF stores via dot has been changed.
-Please refer to the section Connection Strings for more information.
+Currently only NTriples and NO - are supported but this will be extended to support other export syntaxes in future releases.

+NEW: Added support to the BrightstarDB server for using ASP.NET membership and role providers to secure access to t - and its stores.
+For more information please refer to the section Configuring Authentication.